1h Free Analyst Time

-M-PESA users can also carry out ATM cash withdrawals as well as online and in-store payments using mobile phones.
+M-PESA users can also carry out ATM cash withdrawals as well as online and in-store payments using their phone.
 Safaricom expanded its services to include NFC-based in-store payments in May 2017.
-In November 2018, Safaricom introduced M-PESA Global, enabling users to make mobile cross-border fund transfers through its partnership with PayPal and Western Union.
-To further increase its usage, it launched M-PESA Super App for individual users and M-PESA for Business App for business customers in June 2021.
+In November 2018, Safaricom introduced M-PESA Global, enabling users to make mobile cross-border fund transfers through its partnerships with PayPal and Western Union.
 In June 2022, M-PESA partnered with Visa to launch the M-PESA GlobalPay virtual card, enabling M-PESA users to shop globally at partner online merchants.
+In July 2023, M-PESA launched buy now pay later solution Faraja in collaboration with financial services provider EDOMx.
+The solution enables customers to make purchases of between KES20 ($0.14) and KES100,000 ($715.08) at zero interest and pay for the item(s) within 30 days.

-In April 2020, Vodacom and Safaricom completed the acquisition of the M-PESA brand, product development, and support services from Vodafone through a newly created joint venture.
+In April 2020, Vodacom and Safaricom completed the acquisition of the M-PESA brand, product development, and support services from Vodafone via a newly created joint venture.

 - Detailed insight into its business